LuckyLongre123/Backend_JS/Readme.md

 ## 📄 License

-This project is licensed under the **ISC License**.
+This project is licensed under the **MIT License**.

 ```
-ISC License
+MIT License

 Copyright (c) 2024 Backend Chai or Code

+Permission is hereby granted, free of charge, to any person obtaining a copy
+of this software and associated documentation files (the "Software"), to deal
+in the Software without restriction, including without limitation the rights
-Permission to use, copy, modify, and/or distribute this software for any
+to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
-purpose with or without fee is hereby granted, provided that the above
+copies of the Software, and to permit persons to whom the Software is
+furnished to do so, subject to the following conditions:

-copyright notice and this permission notice appear in all copies.
+The above copyright notice and this permission notice shall be included in all
+copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+SOFTWARE.
 ```

 ---